rediacc/www/src/content/docs/en/cli/api-reference/list.md

 #### Details

 Shows all machines assigned to a team including their status, assigned bridge, vault configuration, and queue statistics.
-Machine names are unique across the company.
+Machine names are unique across the organization.

 #### Parameters